by Casey | Jan 9, 2024 | Blog , Daily Show Prep

 III.
 Valhalla

 a.
-Valhalla, Old Norse Valhöll, in Norse mythology, is the hall of slain warriors who live there blissfully under the leadership of the god Odin (Encyclopedia Brittanica)
+Valhalla, Old Norse Valhöll, in Norse mythology, is the hall of slain warriors who live there blissfully under the leadership of the Odin (Encyclopedia Brittanica)

 i.
 Modern Day Interpretations are that this is the “Warrior’s Heaven”

-1. Dying in combat sends you to Valhalla
+1. Dying in combat sends to Valhalla

 a.
 This was the old Norse thought